-Stoke Newington User Group will be running a family funday on Sunday 15 July and an open air cinema on Saturday 15 September.
+Stoke Newington User Group will be running an open air cinema on Saturday 15 September.

 Stoke Newington Common lies between Stoke Newington and Clapton and consists of four sections of green space, each with their own character.
 Although relatively small, the Common provides a much needed and highly valued green space for surrounding residents, escape from busy roads and provides a very popular children's play area.

 The user group have helped transform Stoke Newington Common.
 To date they've:

 - raised funds for, designed and built a new playground

 - commissioned and built new seating from recycled wood

 - planted many trees, hedges, and spring bulbs, and done so by involving local people and schools